EswarKishore0203/IBM-Watson/README.md

 Some IBM Watson services work out-of-the-box as they were pre-trained in a specific domain (domain-adapted).
 Other Watson services require training.
 For pre-trained services, it’s critical to know the adapted domains as they indicate the areas in which the service will perform best.

+#### 3.1.1.
+Some IBM Watson services work out-of-the-box as they were pre-trained
+in a specific domain (domain-adapted).
+Other Watson services require training.
+For pre-trained services, it’s critical to know the adapted domains as they indicate the areas in which the service will perform best.

 Pre-trained Watson services:

-- Watson Text-to-Speech
+3.1.2.1.
+Watson Text-to-Speech

-- Watson Speech-to-text
+3.1.2.2.
+Watson Speech-to-text

-- Language Translation (conversational, news, and patent domains)
+3.1.2.3.
+Language Translator (conversational, news, and patent domains)

-- Alchemy Language (open-domain)
-- Watson Visual Insights
+3.1.2.4.
+Natural Language Understanding (however similar models can be trained in Watson Knowledge Studio)

-- Tone Analyzer
+3.1.2.5.
+Tone Analyzer

-- Personality Insights (social media domain)
+3.1.2.6.
+Personality Insights (social media domain)

+3.1.2.7.
+Watson Discovery News

+3.1.2.8.
+Watson Discovery Service

+#### 3.1.3.
 Services requiring training:

-- Natural Language Classifier
+3.1.3.1.
+Natural Language Classifier

-- Rank part of Retrieve and Rank
-- Visual recognition (custom models)
+3.1.3.2.
+Visual recognition (custom models, however it is supplied with some pre-built models)

+3.1.3.3.
+Watson Conversation

 ### 3.2.
 Provide examples of text classification using the NLC.